IvanTsukei/EVE-Online-AIOT/README.md

   ```sh
   main.py
   ```
 from the main directory.
 The program will take between 2-5 minutes to run.
+You can change certain parameters within the config.ini file found within the data folder.

 <!-- CONTRIBUTING -->